rparak/URScript_Examples/README.md

 A simple program to demonstrate circular motion.
 The user selects the initialization position (Waipoint_Home) and the radius (v_radius) in meters.
 Then just run the program.

-The program was tested with Universal Robots UR10e robot (on the latest version of URSim).
+The program was tested with Universal Robots UR10e robot (on the latest version of UR Polyscope).

 **Universal Robots UR10e - Simulation:**
 <p align="center">